Eleonora d'Este (1643–1722): Biography

-She was the daughter of Francesco I d'Este, Duke of Modena and his first wife Maria Farnese – the couple had had another child called Eleonora in 1639 but she had died aged one.
+D'Este was the daughter of Francesco I d'Este, Duke of Modena and his first wife Maria Farnese.
+The couple had had another child called Eleonora in 1639 but she had died aged one.

 She grew up in her father's court and became known at a very early age for her religious fervour and works of charity.
-On 3 May 1674 she entered a Discalced Carmelite convent, changing her name to Maria Francesca dello Spirito Santo.
-She was frequently put in charge of the religious community and was also entrusted with setting up a monastery in Reggio Emilia, which opened in 1689 and remained open until 1798.
+On 3 May 1674 she entered a Discalced Carmelite convent, and took the religious name Maria Francesca dello Spirito Santo.
+She was frequently put in charge of the convent and was also entrusted with founding a convent in Reggio Emilia, which opened in 1689 and remained until 1798.
 She became so popular that she also became a spiritual director to several noblewomen.
-She died in 1722 with the odour of sanctity and her remains are still venerated by the Catholic church.
+She died in 1722 with the odour of sanctity.